History of San Diego: Military installations

 The southern portion of the Point Loma peninsula was set aside for military purposes as early as 1852.
 Over the next several decades the Army set up a series of coastal artillery batteries and named the area Fort Rosecrans.
 After World War II the former site of Fort Rosecrans in Point Loma was used for multiple Navy commands, including a submarine base and a Naval Electronics Laboratory; they were eventually consolidated into Naval Base Point Loma.
 Other portions of Fort Rosecrans became Fort Rosecrans National Cemetery and Cabrillo National Monument.

 Significant U.S. Navy presence began in 1901, with the establishment of the Navy Coaling Station in Point Loma, and expanded greatly during the 1920s.
 Camp Kearny was established in 1917, closed in 1920, and later reopened; since 1996 it has been the site of Marine Corps Air Station Miramar.
 In the interim it was in whole or part Camp Elliot (during World War II), the Sycamore Canyon Test Facility, and Naval Air Station Miramar (with its "Top Gun" fighter school).
 The Marine base Camp Matthews, which was joined by Camp Callan from 1941 to 1945, occupied a mesa near La Jolla from 1917 until 1964; the site is now the campus of University of California, San Diego.
 Naval Base San Diego was established in 1922, as was the San Diego Naval Hospital.
-The Marine Corps Recruit Depot San Diego was commissioned in 1921 and the San Diego Naval Training Center in 1923; the Naval Training Center was closed in 1997.
+Marine Corps Recruit Depot San Diego was commissioned in 1921 and the San Diego Naval Training Center in 1923; the Naval Training Center was closed in 1997.

 In 1942 the Marine Corps Base Camp Pendleton was set up 45 miles north of the city on 250,000 acres.
 It remains one of the main Marine Corps training facilities.
 It became the home of the 1st Marine Division in 1946 and later the I Marine Expeditionary Force as well as several training commands.
 In 1975 the Marine Corps opened the Camp Pendleton Refugee Camp to care for some of the hundreds of thousands of South Vietnamese and Cambodians refugees who fled after the Vietnam War was lost.

 In the early 1990s, twenty percent of the San Diego region's economy was dependent on defense spending.